littlewhitesea/training-free-methods/README.md

 # training-free-methods
-This is a repository to collect recent training-free algorithms, which can run on a low-end GPU card such as Tesla T4.
+This is a repository to collect recent training-free algorithms, which can run on a low-end GPU such as Tesla T4.

 ## Material Transfer